woocommerce/woocommerce/docs/user-experience/payments-design-guidelines.md

 ### Mobile view

 Express payment buttons on mobile should occupy the full width.
-Don’t use the express payment border as it reduces the view area.
+Don't use the express payment border as it reduces the view area.

 ![Mobile view.png](https://woo-docs-multi-com.go-vip.net/docs/wp-content/uploads/sites/3/2024/01/Mobile-view.png)